dewiweb/holophonix_blender_addon/README.md

   - Converts between cartesian and spherical coordinate systems
   - Handles elevation, azimuth, and distance calculations

+### Default `.hol` File Selection
+Automatically selects the default `.hol` file based on the `defaultPreset` value specified in the `manifest.json` file.
+This ensures the correct preset is selected by default, enhancing the user experience and reducing manual selection errors.

+- **Manifest File Parsing**: Reads the `manifest.json` file to retrieve the `defaultPreset` value.
+- **Default File Selection**: Searches for the corresponding `.hol` file in the `Presets` directory and sets it as the default in the dropdown.

 ### Venue Loading System

 The enhanced venue loading system: